karthikeyaspace/express.cpp/notes.md

 - unique_lock is used when you need to lock and unlock the mutex multiple times
 - lock_guard is used when you need to lock the mutex only once and it will automatically unlock when it goes out of scope
 - condition_variable is used to notify the worker threads when there is a new request in the queue

-Middleware:
-- have server.add_middleware(std::function<void(const request&, response&)> middleware, std::string path) to add middleware
-- if path is "" or "*" it will be applied to all requests
-- rate limiter with be server.rate_limiter(time) which internally does server.add_middleware(rate_limiter_function, "*")
-- logger will not be a middleware, since we are using a seperate thread for it.
--